 All incoming freshman students who audition/interview are automatically considered for talent based scholarships within the department.
 Once in a program, it is the student’s responsibility to apply for one of our scholarships every year.
 All scholarships and awards can only be considered through this application.
 There is a deadline for submission of the scholarship application. please use the link above for more information.

-Approximately 1 week prior to your arrival you will receive a reminder email letting you know the exact time you should arrive and an itinerary of the day.
-Also, Please note there are 2 applications that must be turned in to complete you application process.
+On the Monday prior to your arrival you will receive a reminder email letting you know the exact time you should arrive and an itinerary of the day.
+Please note there are 2 applications that must be turned in to complete you application process.
 One is for Western Carolina University and the other is a School of Stage & Screen application.
 These are two separate applications.
 You do not have to have applied to Western in order to apply to Stage and Screen.
 If accpeted to the School of Stage and Screen, you acceptance Stage and Screen would be contingent on your acceptance to Western.

 Audition times vary depending on the amount of applicants we have that current day.
 Musical Theatre and any Acting auditionees that also need to complete the Dance audition may go as late as 6:00 p.m. depending on the size of the group auditioning.
 If you are flying, it is safest to book your departure the next day.

 We will provide a 15 min warm-up prior to Musical Theatre/Acting and Dance auditions.

 Please come with music prepared in a 3 ring binder and bars clearly marked start to stop to accommodate the accompanist.

 Please email us at email@example.com within 48 hours prior to your audition.

 Please dress in appropriate form fitting dance attire such as leotard and tights or jazz pants and leotards.
 Standard rehearsal shoes (no pointe please) required for the combination.
 Sandals and Tennis Shoes are not considered proper attire.
 Hair should be tied back, away from the face.
 No dangling jewelry.

 Drawings/sketches, photos of shows you have worked on, photos of models/props, lighting or sound plots, prompt books, running sheets, or anything that will show your skills & talents.